nobe4/action-ln/docs/development.md

 1. Commit, PR, Merge
 1. On the merge commit, run `script/tag-release` again

+> [!NOTE]
+> If the current PR is known to create a new version, it's acceptable to commit
+> the next bin as part of it.

 ## Development

 To test the action from a branch, run `script/build.sh` and commit the results.